louietsai/CarND-Traffic-Sign-Classifier-Project/README.md

-Here are five German traffic signs that I found on the web:
+Here are some German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]![alt text][image9]
 ![alt text][image10] ![alt text][image11]![alt text][image12]
 ![alt text][image13]

+I choose those images because none image is the same. some images are also in an angle or brightness is not good.
+Some dark pictures may let my model to misclassify them.

 ** New Image Accuracy**